ntrezowan/the-plain/_posts/2020-5-27-encrypt-ec2-ebs-root-volume-in-aws.md

 2. KMS sends a `Data Encryption Key` encrypted by the `Customer Managed Key` which is stored in the EBS volume metadata

-3. When a EC2 instance is launched, the instance (not the EBS volume) sends a request to KMS to decrypt the  `Data Encryption Key`
+3. When an EC2 instance is launched, the instance (not the EBS volume) sends a request to KMS to decrypt the  `Data Encryption Key`

 4. KMS decrypts the `Data Encryption Key` using the `Customer Managed Key` and sends it as plaintext to EC2 instance